-1.4.
+1.3.
 Contract Types

 - a.
 Most of the Services available for tender will result in Primary Contracts that is, the Contractor will be required to provide the Service for at least one Service Period during each year of the Contract. - b.
-This Invitation to Tender also allows tenderers to tender for Services that may result in Secondary Contracts these are Contracts where the occurrence of a defined minimum Service Period is not guaranteed in any given year of the Contract Period.
+This Invitation to Tender also allows tenderers to tender for the Service RW15338 that may result in a Secondary Contract.
+These are Contracts where the occurrence of a defined minimum Service Period is not guaranteed in any given year of the Contract Period.
 Service Periods for Secondary Contracts are normally only activated for those fire seasons where the fire risk indicates that additional contracted Aircraft will be required.
-Generally this will only happen when a season is forecast to have above normal fire risk.
-Once a Service Period is activated for a season, it will be of the specified minimum length (usually 84 days) unless otherwise agreed with the Contractor.
-It is possible, or even relatively likely, that no Service Period will occur during the Contract Period.

-- c.
-It is emphasised that not all Services listed in Table of Services at Appendix 1 Primary or Secondary - will necessarily be proceeded with - this will be determined by the suitability and value-for-money of the Services tendered, the total of tendered prices and by available funds. - d.
-In the case of Secondary Contracts, more than one Contract may be awarded for any specified Service.
+Generally this will only happen when a season is forecast to have above normal fire risk (in the case of Service RW15338 this risk is associated with crop harvesting activities).
+Once a Service Period is activated for a season, it will be of the specified minimum length (in the case of Service RW15338, 42 days) unless otherwise agreed with the Contractor.
+It is possible that no Service Period will occur during the Contract Period. - c.
+It is emphasised that not all Services listed in the Table of Services at Appendix 1 will proceed to a contract.
+Whether a Service is contracted will be determined by the suitability and value-for-money of the Services tendered, the total of tendered prices and by available funds.